mitranim/posterus/readme.md

 Creates a new future and runs `initer` synchronously, before the end of the `Future.init` call.
 Returns the new future.
 The initer can resolve the future synchronously or asynchronously.
-Throwing in the initer is equivalent to rejection.
+An exception in the initer causes the future to be rejected.

 The initer can return a _deiniter_ function that will be called when the future is canceled via [`.deinit()`](#futuredeinit), either directly or as part of a chain.

-Basically it's like the `Promise` constructor, but with cancelation support.
+Similar to the `new Promise(...)` constructor, but with support for cancelation.

 ```js
 Future.init(future => {